zaenalium/feataz/docs/index.md

 - **Broad coverage** – categorical encoders, discretizers, scaling, variance-stabilizing transforms, interaction builders, snapshot aggregations, imputers, outlier guards, diagnostics, and even an automated featurizer live in `src/feataz`.
-- **Polars-first** – by default everything works on `polars.DataFrame` objects, but key entry points accept pandas objects and convert them internally.
+- **Polars-first** – works on both `polars.DataFrame` and `polars.LazyFrame` objects.
+LazyFrame
+  support enables query optimization and memory-efficient pipelines for large datasets.
 - **Incremental adoption** – string similarity, decision-tree helpers, advanced discretizers, and scikit-learn based utilities are optional extras; you can install only what you need.